VirtusLab/git-machete/blogs/git-machete-2/blog.md

 If you take a look at the `sandbox-setup-2.sh`, `drop-constraint` was indeed originally checked out from `call-ws`, even though the branches are no longer in commit-wise sync.
 Analogically, the `go up` subcommand checked out the inferred upstream.

-Note that if `drop-constraint` was tracked in `.git/machete`, then the whole inference wouldn't happen since git machete would instead simply go for the upstream explicitly provided by the user in the definition file.
+Note that if `drop-constraint` was tracked in `.git/machete`, then the whole inference wouldn't happen since git machete would instead simply go for the upstream explicitly provided by the user in the branch layout file.
 Also, the inference doesn't happen for any other `show`/`go` direction (like `down` or `next`) since that behavior could be pretty confusing and generally of little practical use.

 ### `update`